Under the direction of UEFA General Secretary Theodore Theodoridis, the UEFA administration conducts UEFA's business.

 Amateur players are not forgotten in UEFA's competition portfolio.
 The UEFA Regions' Cup involves regional teams comprising players who relish the opportunity to perform on the European stage.

 Futsal is now a successful sector of football with its own clear identity.
-The national-team Futsal EURO, the final round of which is held every two years, is now attracting record attendances at final-round matches, as well as media coverage and commercial support, and the UEFA Futsal Champions League for club teams is taking on ever-increasing importance, given that futsal is constantly evolving as a sport since its introduction by world body FIFA as a new discipline in 1988.
+The national-team Futsal EURO, the final round of which is held every four years, is now attracting record attendances at final-round matches, as well as media coverage and commercial support, and the UEFA Futsal Champions League for club teams is taking on ever-increasing importance, given that futsal is constantly evolving as a sport since its introduction by world body FIFA as a new discipline in 1988.
 Strategic decisions by UEFA also led to the launching of two new competitions in 2018/19 - the UEFA Women's Futsal EURO and the UEFA Under-19 Futsal EURO.

 Women's football is turning out to be a fantastic success story, and UEFA's work in this sector has paid handsome dividends, with the women's game striding forward as a sporting and public attraction.
 Every four years, the top European women players strive for glory in the UEFA European Women's Championship final round, which sees many players become household names and the quality benchmark for women's national team football set higher with each edition.

 The top players and many promising youngsters also make their mark at club level each season in the UEFA Women's Champions League, the final of which has a special niche.
 After being staged for a number of years in the same city as the men's UEFA Champions League final, the match now has its own separate venue, giving the event even greater exposure.